-- Key factors influencing the degree of LTPBR and beaver impacts on late-season flows include the extent of floodplain inundation and the length of time the inundation is sustained, as well as the porosity of structures.[20] - In regard to the potential for LTPBR to cause higher late-season flows and lower flows when a LTPBR project is first installed, one review found that small LTPBR projects tend not to have observable effects on streamflow, while larger projects (approximately 20 or more structures) can attenuate runoff and increase baseflows.[21] - Research conducted for this report did not find any documented cases of LTPBR projects that resulted in measurable harm to water rights from increased evaporation due to more surface water and increased evapotranspiration (ET) from riparian vegetation.
-A 2020 Montana study found that three years after the installation of a LTPBR project, the riparian vegetation had increased by ~25%, which resulted in a 0.7gpm increase in ET per structure.[22]
-This small amount of decreased flow (0.0015cfs) was well below an amount that could be detected by a stream gage.
-[23]
+• Key factors influencing the degree of LTPBR and beaver impacts on late-season flows include the extent of floodplain inundation and the length of time the inundation is sustained, as well as the porosity of structures.^{xix}

+- In regard to the potential for LTPBR to cause higher late-season flows and lower flows during the period when water is initially retained, one review found that small LTPBR projects tend not to have observable effects on streamflow, while larger projects can attenuate runoff and increase baseflows.^{xx} - Research conducted for this report did not find any documented cases of LTPBR projects that resulted in measurable harm to water rights from increased evaporation due to more surface water and increased evapotranspiration (ET) from riparian vegetation.
+A 2020 Montana study found that three years after the installation of a LTPBR project, the riparian vegetation had increased by ~25%, which resulted in a 0.7gpm increase in ET per BDA.^{xxi} This small amount of decreased flow (0.0015cfs) was well below an amount that could be detected by a stream gage. ^{xxii}

-There is tremendous opportunity to significantly scale up LTPBR in headwaters stream across Colorado and the West.
-In the past five years, federal land management agencies have begun moving forward with scaling up stream and wetland restoration on public lands using LTPBR methods.
-With the passage of the Infrastructure Investment and Jobs Act (2021) and the Inflation Reduction Act (2022), there is unprecedented funding to support ecological restoration, including LTPBR on public and private lands.
-Despite these opportunities, there are also challenges to utilization of LTPBR at a large landscape scale.
-These include potential impacts to human infrastructure from beaver dams, such as road and infrastructure flooding.
-Additionally, concerns about whether or not LTPBR projects may impact downstream water rights can also hinder projects.
-Consulting with local stakeholders prior to developing an LTPBR project, carefully choosing location and project design, and ensuring compliance with any permitting requirements, can help overcome these challenges and enhance the chances for project success.
+Despite the documented benefits and low cost of LTPBR projects, significant challenges impede scaling up these projects.
+These include the potential impacts to human infrastructure from beaver dams, such as road flooding.
+This has stimulated the development of numerous solutions for preventing beaver from blocking water conveyances and ensuring sufficient water passage through beaver dams to prevent flooding problems.^{xxiii} Concerns about whether or not LTPBR projects can impact downstream water rights can also hinder projects.
+Consulting with local stakeholders prior to developing an LTPBR project, carefully choosing location and project design, as well as ensuring compliance with any permitting requirements, can help overcome these challenges and enhance the chances for project success.